 A Neighborhood Parade for Kids of All Ages...

-WHEEL DAY 2012 is MAY 27th!
-(Rain date: May 28th) Wheel on down Old Dominion Boulevard in style at the annual North Ridge Wheel Day Parade on Sunday, May 27th.
+Wheel on down Old Dominion Boulevard in style at the annual North Ridge Wheel Day Parade on the Sunday of Memorial Day weekend.
 Kids of all ages are invited to decorate their bike, trike, scooter, skates, stroller, doll carriage, or anything with wheels and join the fun.
 Arrive at 2:45 PM to line up for the parade of rolling children, which starts at Beverley Circle on Old Dominion Boulevard and rolls down hill to the Beverley Hills Church.
 Prizes and refreshments are included.

 This event is FREE, open to all ages, and requires no reservations.
 Just show up your the decorated wheels of choice and have fun.

 NRCA always needs volunteers for a number of easy and fun jobs:

 * Setting up and refreshing snacks & beverages